terminusdb/terminuscms-docs/get-started/product-tour/manage-teams-and-users.md

----
-description: Manage your teams and users in the TerminusCMS dashboard
----

 # Manage Teams & Users

+*Manage your teams and users in the TerminusCMS dashboard*

 ### Manage Your Teams&#x20;